lumeland/lume.land/docs/core/processors.md

 site.process([".html"], minifyHTML);
 ```

-Now, all HTML pages are minified.
+Now, all HTML pages will be minified.

 ## The page object

 As you can see in the previous example, the function receives an array of
-objects with the pages.
-The page object has not only the page content but much
+objects, where each object contains a page.
+Each page object has the page
-more data:
+content, as well as much more data:

 ```js
 function process(pages) {